 Key Takeaways

 The DfE's 2017 green paper "Transforming Children and Young People's Mental Health Provision" and the subsequent 2021 NHS Long Term Plan commitments formalised the expectation that schools take a structured, whole-school approach to mental health.
 This is not guidance teachers can treat as optional.
-Schools inspected by Ofsted are expected to demonstrate how they support pupil wellbeing, and a written policy with no evidence of implementation will not satisfy an inspector.
-In your Year 9 form group, that might mean noticing that a pupil who was previously chatty has become withdrawn, and knowing exactly who to pass that concern to.
+Schools inspected by Ofsted are expected to demonstrate how they support learner wellbeing, and a written policy with no evidence of implementation will not satisfy an inspector.
+In your Year 9 form group, that might mean noticing that a learner who was previously chatty has become withdrawn, and knowing exactly who to pass that concern to.

 The DfE Whole-School Approach